 A new vision of a historic tradition.
 A Baptist church in Washington, D.C., with a history of commitment to social justice leverages its real estate assets to help revitalize the congregation and engage community partners.

-Updated: The Rev. Dr. Amy Butler was installed as senior minister of The Riverside Church in the city of New York on Oct.
-5, 2014.
+Update: The Rev. Dr. Amy Butler served as senior minister of The Riverside Church in the City of New York from October 2014 until June 2019.

 Moments before Sunday worship begins, the Rev. Amy Butler and members of the Calvary Baptist Church choir gather in a small annex next to the sanctuary.